 The Centers for Disease Control and Prevention statistics show that falls are the leading cause of death from unintentional injury in the home.
-But you don't have to be a victim.
-The following 8 Remembering When tips can help keep you safely on your feet.
+You don’t have to be a victim.
+The following Remembering When Tips can help keep you safely on your feet.

 Take Your Time